 MREs are one of the best shelf-stable emergency meals you can store for a short-term emergency.
 They are self-contained meal that requires very little to prepare.
 MREs are survival-type food because they have everything you need to eat when emergency circumstances don’t allow cooking or food preparation.

 An MRE (Meal Ready To Eat) is the U.S. Military’s current combat ration, a shelf-stable, self-contained, pre-cooked meal with accessories that do not require refrigeration.
 MREs are used to feed forward-deployed troops if cooked food is unavailable.
 Each MRE contains approximately 1,250 calories.

-Avoid using Military MRE’s for survival food because they are purchased second-hand, and you have no way of knowing how they’ve been stored.
+Avoid using Military MREs for survival food because they are purchased second-hand, and you cannot know how they’ve been stored.
 Instead, purchase Civilian Versions of MREs.

 6 Companies that sell civilian MREs